Email lists are a crucial part of growing your author platform, reaching your target readers, and selling more books.

 Different authors are in different positions when it comes to advertising.
 For some, $200 per month isn’t feasible.
 For others, it seems like a great starting point.

 Jason: Absolutely.
 It’s not cheap, but I view it as an investment.
-I would not have multiple publishers competing for my book if I hadn’t grown this email list.
+I would not have multiple publishers competing for my book if I hadn’t grown my author email list.
 In some ways, it will have paid for itself with the advance.

 It may not make sense to continue to run Facebook ads to try and sell the book.
 If that’s the case, I’ll lean towards what I would call “platform adjacent friends” who are influencers in different circles.
 I’ve been building relationships with them for years, so I’ll utilize their platforms for free.
 I’ll continue to use my platform as well.